Common Foot and Ankle Questions

 If symptoms resolve fairly quickly, then many times no further treatment is needed unless there is another flare-up.
 Oral anti-inflammatory medications often are helpful in reducing this inflammation, and occasionally an injection of local anesthesia and cortisone into the inflamed area is needed to calm it down.

-The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain two complete podiatric clinical facilities, and provide 24-hour emergency service.
+The physicians and staff of the A Step Ahead Foot & Ankle Centers maintain three complete podiatric clinical facilities, and provide 24-hour emergency service.
 We participate in most health plans including Blue Cross Blue Shield, Medicare, and Medicaid.
 We also complete and file all necessary insurance forms and make every effort to assure you of maximum benefits with minimum out-of-pocket expenses.

 If you are looking for relief from chronic heel pain, contact one of our four locations today to schedule an appointment!